 Jo: The last tool is, Kissmetrics and essentially, the cool feature of the tool is behavioural.
 So as opposed to web sessions, so this is sort of like what Google Analytics 4 is doing so it allows you to see your customer's or user's full journey across devices.
 So you can discover, drop off points of every flow on your site.
 And it goes further than the traditional page views, bounce rates and time on site.

-Anna: Now, if you're interested in some of the numbers that we've taken you through and some of these analytics today, then I encourage you to come and join our Facebook group, The Rising Female Entrepreneurs, because I've actually got a numbers training in there, which kind of looks at everything from capturing your email marketing data, through to website traffic and conversion rates.
-And so if you want to nerd out with us on some of this stuff, then come and join us in The Rising Female Entrepreneurs and I will tag you on a free training.
+Anna: Now, if you're interested in some of the numbers that we've taken you through and some of these analytics today, then I encourage you to come and join our Facebook group, Master your Product Marketing: For Ecommerce Businesses, because I've actually got a numbers training in there, which kind of looks at everything from capturing your email marketing data, through to website traffic and conversion rates.
+And so if you want to nerd out with us on some of this stuff, then come and join us and I will tag you on a free training.
 It's about 10 minutes long comes with spreadsheets, and it will help you look at some of this stuff as well.
 So come and get your nerd on with us, please.
 We love jamming with you on this stuff.

-Alongside that if you want to know more about how we might be able to help you within The Elevatory mastermind, we alluded to that a few times a day with some of the work that we do with regards to conversion rate optimisation, website audits, and the like, if you know that your website needs a bit of an overhaul amongst other things, then please head on over to TheElevatory.com/mastermind to learn more.
+Alongside that if you want to know more about how we might be able to help you, we alluded to that a few times a day with some of the work that we do with regards to conversion rate optimisation, website audits, and the like, if you know that your website needs a bit of an overhaul amongst other things, then please head on over to theelevatory.com to learn more.
 And you can book in a discovery call with me anytime.
 Now, Jo, you said there was going to be some show notes and you were going to leave some extra tech, where can they find that information?

 Jo: So they'll be able to find all that information at theelevatory.com/podcast.